Skip to main content

 Aimwell (only) PROCEED / DELAY / KILL verdicts with full audit trails

-// this is the category Adversarial agents simulate the reviewer, the regulator, and the market — before submission, before licensing, before capital deployment
+// this is the category Adversarial agents stress-test your brief the way the reviewer, the regulator, and the market would, before submission, before licensing, before capital deployment

 We do not compete with AI drug discovery platforms.
 We audit them.